Kongsberg Maritime has developed a ship engine room simulator that also features a Sankey diagram visualization.

 On a side note: this is the first time I am presenting a right-to-left oriented Sankey diagram on this blog.

-The author concludes, that energy can be saved on the engine and transmission, however the mode of operation (e.g. to reduce the effect of wave resistance), and hull maintenance.
+The author concludes, that energy can be saved on the engine and transmission, however the mode of operation (e.g. to reduce the effect of wave resistance), and hull maintenance also play a role.
 Read more interesting details.